UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_03.md

 Notes:

-  - Training data consists of observations (\(X\)) without any corresponding targets.
+In unsupervised learning, we have training data consisting of observations (\(X\)) without any corresponding targets.

-  - Unsupervised learning could be used to group similar things together in \(X\).
+Unsupervised learning could be used to group similar things together in
+\(X\).

 In unsupervised learning, We have data, but no associated response.

 We will not be covering unsupervised learning in this course and instead put our main focus on supervised.

 ---